by Texas Homesteader ~

 Typically RancherMan looks for high customer satisfaction ratings first.
 We want to make sure we’re buying quality.

 Then he’ll narrow it down to the features we want.
 And then and only then will he hunt for the best price.

 He decided on the *Luxe Bidet NEO 185 for our home.
 I like that it has two separate settings, which was a nice feature.

 And the pressure of the spray can be easily adjusted with the control knobs on the side.
-Oh, and the knobs were recommended by many users over the levers used by other models.
+The knobs were recommended by many users over the levers used by other models.

-So the Luxe Neo 185 is the model we decided on.
+So the Luxe Neo 185 is the model we decided to purchase.

-And when we made our purchase, the Luxe bidet was only about $35.
+At the time of our purchase the Luxe bidet was only about $35.
 Wow, shouldn’t take long to recover the purchase price simply due to the savings of toilet paper purchases!